Why does CMP invest in a Tree Care program?

 In most cases pruning can be healthy for trees.
 Making the correct cut at the branch collar will help with the tree’s natural defense mechanisms.
 Removing dead wood and other defections will improve the overall health and structure of the tree.

 What types of trees can I plant near power lines?

-Consider planting dwarf trees or shrubs that won’t grow tall or wide enough to threaten the lines.
+Consider planting dwarf trees or shrubs that won’t grow tall enough to threaten the lines.
 Follow the 50/50 rule by planting trees that grow to 50 feet tall, more than 50 feet away from the power lines.
 Before you begin planting, visit www.treesaregood.com for a step by step process for properly planting trees and shrubs.

 During storm restoration, who will perform the tree work and will wood or brush be removed?